intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 for each request and response transaction by simply observing requests in transit.

 It is not currently possible to guarantee with technical protocol measures that two entities are not colluding.
-Further even if entities do not collude directly, if information is revealed to another party, there might be no control about further collusion of data.
+Even if two entities do not collude directly, if both entities reveal information to other parties, it will not be possible to guarantee that the information won't be combined.
 However, there are some mitigations that can be applied to reduce the risk of collusion happening in practice:

 - Policy and contractual agreements between entities involved in partitioning to disallow